 MATERIALS and METHODS

 The present study was carried out in different selected villages of Rajouri district of Jammu and Kashmir.
 Dairy farming is one of the major occupations of the tribal marginal farmers under mid hills of district Rajouri.
-A total of 157 tribal dairy farmers selected from the different villages by purposive random sampling.
+A total of 157 tribal dairy farmers were selected from the different villages by purposive random sampling.
 They were interviewed with the help of a structured interview schedule, keeping in view the objectives of the study.
 The socio-economic status of the selected tribal dairy farmers viz., age, gender, occupation, education, family size, land size, herd size, experience in dairy farming, milk production and extension contacts recorded through the personal interviews.
 The knowledge level and the constraints faced by these farmers also recorded during the study period.
 The selected beneficiaries were trained about the scientific production of silage, its quality and feeding practices to the livestock through hands on trainings and demonstrations.

 RESULTS and DISCUSSION